rubypinkromance/rubypinkromance.com/src/shorts/lunch-buddies/5-friday.md

 “All me?”

 “Ash, I can’t stop thinking about you.
 After yesterday, it was a struggle to get through the rest of the work day.
 When I got back to my hotel room, I had to go rub one out immediately.
 I came so hard that I got light-headed.
-And then again when I woke up at 3 AM from a dream about you.”
+And then again, when I woke up at three AM from a dream about you.”

 “That’s funny,” she smiled.